OHI-Science/ohiprep_v2025/globalprep/liv/v2025/README.md

 ### v2025 updates

-- Renamed Fishing to fis instead of cf.
+- Renamed fishing to fis instead of cf.
 - Changed file structure organization such that livelihood and economies are two separate folders, as opposed nested inside each other
 - New data from the WTTC for tourism job quantity and revenue.